Bearer/bearer-sdk/README.md

 **Other packages**

-If you want to use these packages locally (in repositories not contained in this one)
+If you want to use these packages in a local environment (in repositories not contained in this one)

 _assuming we have a package named "@bearer/core"_